 While earnings-per-share hasn’t grown much in the last decade, the company’s book value has increased nearly each and every year, with the only exception being 2015.

 Using Chubb’s most recent share price of ~$207, along with expected earnings-per-share of $14.25 and $180 per share in book value for 2022, the security is currently trading at a price-to-earnings ratio of 14.5 and a price-to-book ratio of 1.2.

 We believe that valuing Chubb solely through the lens of earnings-per-share does not paint the full picture of the company’s worth.
 In addition to earnings-per-share, investors should also consider book value per share when thinking about the valuation of insurance companies.

-Taking the company’s expected growth rate (6%), dividend yield (1.9%) and potential book value multiple reversion (-2.3%) collectively leads to total expected returns of 5.6% per year over the next five years.
+Taking the company’s expected growth rate of 5%, dividend yield of 1.5%, and potential book value multiple reversion (-3.3%) collectively leads to total expected returns of 3.2% per year over the next five years.

-While Chubb is a well-managed and diversified insurance company with a long history of growing book value, we find the total projected return to be average.
+While Chubb is a well-managed and diversified insurance stock with a long history of growing book value, we find the total projected return to be below average.
 This is due to the high P/B valuation of the stock when compared to its 10-year average.
 The stability in a cyclical industry is noteworthy, as is the exceptional dividend growth record, but the current valuation makes the stock a hold, and not a buy right now.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe:

 - The Dividend Contenders List: 10-24 consecutive years of dividend increases.

 - The Dividend Challengers List: 5-9 consecutive years of dividend increases.